New for 2017

 2) DEFINE MODEL GEOMETRY BACK

-In the Generate Geometry for CFD Analysis section define the shape of the body under investigation.
+The Generate Geometry for CFD Analysis section defines the shape of a body under investigation.
 The geometry of the model is defined by selection from up to five basic shapes provided by AeroCFD in any linear combination and then providing the dimensions required for each section.
 Specifically, the user may select Nose Cone, Body Tube-1, Transition, Body Tube-2 and Boat Tail transition sections in any combination by selecting the cross-box corresponding to the section required by the geometry.
 The user combines these geometrical shapes to construct the geometry of the model under consideration.
 The user may also select one of five nose cone shapes that include Conical, Tangent Ogive, Sears-Haack with power series shape control, Elliptical and Parabolic.
 In addition, the user can specify the Transition and Boat Tail sections as either Tangent Ogive, Elliptical, Parabolic, and Conical with power series shape control.
 The Conical section with shape control index = 1 produces a pure conical section while any other index produces a power series shape as in previous versions of AeroCFD.
 A simple pull-down menu selects the shape for use in the definition of the geometry.
 The geometry definition for the project is complete when the dimension box of each visible cross-sectional shape is defined.
 In addition, transition shapes have a power series shape control for defining very unusual 3-D axisymmetric shapes and 2-D shapes.

 Parabolic Nose Cone Geometry: AeroCFD uses the standard mathematical equation for a parabola aligned with the x-axis to define the geometry of a Parabolic nose cone as follows: y^2 = 4 * P * x.
 Where, P is the focus of the parabola that opens to the right and x and y determine the shape of the parabolic nose cone.
 P is determined from the point (x = Lnose, y = Dnose / 2), where P is calculated from the equation above.
 Therefore, P = y^2 / (4 * x) = (Dnose/2)^2 / (4 * Lnose) = Dnose^2 / (16 * L nose) and y [x] = 2 * sqr(P * x), is the equation that determines the shape of the Parabolic nose cone.
 The other nose shapes are derived in a similar manner.